RihardsT/cloud_project_documentation/docs/index.md

 ## Introduction
-In due time this is meant to hold all the things I deem important, regarding the RudensPavasaris site development.
+In due time this is meant to hold all the things I deem important regarding the RudensPavasaris site development.